kaiinui/CloudFlow/README.md

 Fancy syntax
 =========

-Looks like ordinary?
+Looks like an ordinary code?
 It works on multiple instances!

 Just add cloudflow instances to scale.
 Without touching current instances.